Starmer and Trump to hold ‘one-on-one’ talks at G7 in push to wrap up trade deal

 Under the broad terms of last month’s agreement, the US will implement quotas that will effectively eliminate the tariff on British steel and reduce the tariff on UK vehicles to 10%.

+Downing Street insisted the Government will “only ever sign trade agreements that align with the UK’s national interests” but did not rule out discussing the issue with Washington.

+“We have well-established and effective mechanisms for managing the costs of medicines in place, and the voluntary scheme we have with the industry plays an important role in securing rapid access to new medicines, supporting economic growth and ensuring our health service is financially sustainable,” the official said.

-The White House has also voiced concerns about plans to build a Chinese embassy near London’s financial centres, with reports suggesting the issue has been raised in trade talks.
+Elsewhere, the White House has voiced concerns about plans to build a Chinese embassy near London’s financial centres, with reports suggesting the issue has been raised in trade talks.

 The redevelopment proposals for the former site of the Royal Mint were called in last year, and ministers will now have the final say on whether the project goes ahead.